bruceravel/demeter/documents/DPG/_sources/fit/happiness.txt

 :demeter:`demeter`.

-.. todo:: In a future version of :demeter:`demeter` it will be possible to define a penalty parameter, which is a special kind of GDS object.
+.. todo:: In a future version of :demeter:`demeter` it will be possible to define a :penalty:`penalty` parameter, which is a special kind of GDS object.
 It will be like an after parameter in the sense that it is evaluated at the end of the fit.
-Its evaluation will be used as an additional, user-defined penalty to the happiness.
+Its evaluation will be used as an additional, user-defined subtraction from the happiness.
 This will give a dynamic, aspect to the happiness evaluation which is specific to the fitting model.